 Overview InformationAvocado is a tree.
-The fruit, a popular food, is a good source of potassium and vitamin D. The fruit, leaves, and seeds are used to make medicine.
+The fruit, a popular food, is a good source of potassium and healthy fats.
+The fruit, leaves, and seeds are sometimes used to make medicine.
+The oil from the fruit is also used as a medicine and for cooking.

 Uses & Effectiveness